 If derivative transactions have been performed, they do not meet sustainability criteria and do not comply with an environmental objective of the EU taxonomy.
-All investment instruments are taken into account with their respective market value for the calculation of the average information in this report, which may be negative for derivative transactions.
-If the market value of the relevant investment instrument is negative, the percentage of investment instruments that meet sustainability criteria is increased by calculation in relation to the portfolio invested in investment instruments and thus can exceed 100%.
-This also applies to the list of top investments and economic sectors.
+All investment instruments are taken into account with their respective market value for the calculation of the average information in this report.

 The 'Periodic disclosure for the financial products referred to in Article 8, paragraphs 1, 2 and 2a, of Regulation (EU) 2019/2088 and Article 6, first paragraph, of Regulation (EU) 2020/852' prepared for each individual discretionary portfolio management agreement for 2024 describes the extent to which the relevant portfolio actually took account of the MSCI positive lists from 01.01.2024 to 31.12.2024 and the aforementioned principal adverse impacts on the sustainability factors 'greenhouse gas emissions' and 'social and employee matters' in the selection of financial instruments from issuers in the period from 01.01.2024 to 31.12.2024.
-In the event that an investment instrument ceases to comply with these sustainability criteria, the Bank will make reasonable effort to sell the position, whilst safeguarding the Client's interests at all times.
+In the event that an investment instrument ceases to comply with these sustainability criteria, the Bank will make best efforts to dispose of this investment instrument from the portfolio while at the same time upholding the interests of the client.